davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

-## Create fn to create mock data for csv files bought and sold
+## Create fn to produce mock data for csv files bought and sold
 [Table of contents](#table-of-contents)

     precondition: ERD (see prev par) must be ready before creating script.